Local Laws > Applications & Fees

 A permit must be obtained from Council.

-Please download a Local Law Application form, complete and return to the Council Offices with the appropriate fee.
+Please download a Application for Local Law Permit - Local Laws, complete and return to the Council Offices with the appropriate fee.

-Fees can be found on the Schedule for Applications of Local Law Permit Fees
+Fees can be found on the Local Law Permit Fees